BorisMario1994/attendanceGA/README.md

    - Check if all dependencies are installed
    - Clear browser cache
    - Verify backend URL in API calls

+## Configuration Files

+The project uses several configuration files that should not be committed to version control:

+- `.env`: Contains database credentials and other sensitive settings
+- `src/config/db.js`: Database configuration file

+Template files are provided for these configurations:
+- `.env.template`: Template for environment variables
+- `src/config/db.template.js`: Template for database configuration

+Always use the template files as a base and create your own local copies with actual credentials.

+## Security Notes

+- Never commit the `.env` file or `db.js` to version control
+- Keep your Google Authenticator QR codes private
+- Regularly rotate database credentials in production
+- Use strong passwords for database access

 ## Support